omerfarukz/autocomplete/README.md

 - **O(n)** complexity for searching (n is the length of input)
 - Supports for all stream types.
 Including on classical disc storage for cheapest hosting.
 - Ready to use in web, desktop, and **cloud**!.
+- Support for .Net Core 2.0 and .Net Framework 4.6.1
 - **Free** commercial usage (Apache 2.0 license)

 ## Is it cloud ready?